Do Irrational Roots Come in Pairs? (Part 1)

 f(x)=-x^5+2x^4+7x^3+x^2-4x+1

 We were talking about Rational Root Theorem and Descartes’ Rule of Signs.
 Descartes’ tells us that there are 3 or 1 positive real zeros and 2 or 0 negative real zeros.
 Rational Root Theorem tells us that if there any rational roots they will be \pm1.
 It’s easy to see that f(1)=6 and f(-1)=2, so neither of these are zeros.
-If we look at the graph, it crosses the x-axis only once.
+It has an odd degree, so it crosses the x-axis only once.
 That means that this fifth degree polynomial has 4 nonreal roots and 1 irrational root.
 How is this possible?
 Don’t irrational roots come in pairs?

 The Irrational Root Theorem